 You should be in a relationship where there’s honesty.
 You care for each other and love each other unconditionally.
 You want there to sin to them even if you don’t always agree with what they say no.

-Sometimes you find that you don’t say nice things about your partner when they’re not around.
+Sometimes you don’t say nice things about your partner when they’re not around.
 You need to take a step back and analyze the relationship you want.

 16. Try To Understand Each Other

 Communication is the key.
-Many people are like, “Okay, yeah!
+Many say, “Okay, yeah!
 You need to communicate”.
 Maybe, they believe communicating means talking, but it’s not that simple.

 Try to understand the other person as much as possible.
-It allows them to understand you and meet each other half away, as open as possible.
+It allows them to understand you and meet each other half away, as openly as possible.

-It means what you think, what’s on your mind, and how you’re feeling.
+It means what you think, what’s on your mind, and how you feel.
 It is about putting everything out there on the table.
-Not playing mind games, not holding things back, not trying to trick the other person or test the other person, and being open and honest.
+Not playing mind games, not holding things back, trying to trick or test the other person, and being open and honest.

 For Example, many times, especially in a typical heterosexual relationship, men and women tend to see things differently.
 They think very differently.
 That is true in my relationship and many of my friends’ relationships.

 So you might feel a certain way.
 You might be upset because of something the other person said or something they did.
 It might make total sense to you why you’re upset.
-You feel like you have every reason to feel the way that you’re feeling.
+You feel like you have every reason to feel how you’re feeling.

 You feel that they should know.
 You understand that you are upset and why you’re upset.
 You might not realize that they might not have any idea.
 Because to them, it wasn’t a big deal, and they don’t get it.

 They don’t understand.
-So, it’s your job as one-half of this relationship to communicate your feelings and thoughts.
+So, it’s your job to communicate your feelings and thoughts as one-half of this relationship.
 This is bothering me, and here’s why.
 It goes both ways.

 17. Be Strong Mentally

-Another good tip is to take a step back for a second in a situation where more emotions are involved.
+Another good tip is to take a step back for a second in a situation involving more emotions.
 You are pissed off and upset.
-It’s easy to let go of those emotions and go on attack mode and start this big argument.
+It’s easy to let go of those emotions and go into attack mode and start this big argument.

 Try to think about what is bothering you.
 Why are you feeling this way?
 Why are you pissed off?
 Why are you emotional?
 What do you want?
 What would make the situation better?
 What would make me feel better?
-Once you know what and how to explain yourself to your partner, it’ll make the whole situation better.
+Once you know what and how to explain yourself to your partner, it improves the whole situation.

 Because if they already have no idea that there is a problem or don’t know why you’re upset about something, there will be no solution.
-You’re coming out with all this emotion, and you can’t communicate to them.
+You’re coming out with all this emotion and can’t communicate with them.
 The problem is not going to get resolved that way.
 Yelling and being emotional might escalate the situation to worsen.
-So, communication is key to going along with that.
+So, communication is key to go along with that.

 18. Be Patience